megnergit/rust-gRPC-r2/README.md

    tonic::include_proto!("hello");
 }
 ```
-This is the official way, but did not work.
+This is the official way in the documentation, but did not work.

 2. set ```.out_dir``` in build.rs in proto-defs, and try to refer to it
 from src/main.rs of grpc-server/client.
 -> does not work. cargo neglected it, and create hello.rs in just the same place.

 3. copy hello.rs to ./src/generated/hello.rs of proto-defs and try to
-refer to it from main.rs by naming it relative path
+refer it from main.rs by naming it specifically by the relative path
 ```rust
 pub mod hello {
    tonic::include_proto!("../proto-defs/src/generated/hello.rs");
 }
 ```
-worked, but this is not the right way to do refer hello.rs, because we
+It worked, but this is not the right way to refer hello.rs, because we
 have to move hello.rs each time we build it anew.

-4. try to use ```OUT_DIR``` environment variable by specifying in main.rs,
+4. try to use ```OUT_DIR``` environment variable by specifying it in main.rs,

 ```rust
 pub mod hello {